bhart44/Hartman_FinalProject/DESIGN.md

 ### User Input Chord Quality

 Next, I used an enumeration to number a list of chords given their names.
 Then I used typedef to name that struct "quality."
 This made it easier for me to keep track of which chords were being used in the switch statement holding chord data below. then I have a printf statement that lists the chord types and asks for the user to define which type of chord they would like to play 1-9.
 This is followed by a switch statement that records the number chosen and assigns it to the variable "inputhchord."
 Later on in the function, "inputchord" is recalled in a switch statement to calculate the correct MIDI output.
+Then the device IDs are printed out for every MIDI device connected to the computer, which is necessary for the user to link their MIDI controller to the program.

 ### Opening PortTime and PortMIDI